Greenwich Village townhouse explosion: Explosion

 Robbins had chosen the dance at Fort Dix as their target; other reports indicate that only some were intended for the dance, with the rest to be detonated inside the administration building at Columbia University.
 The morning of March 6, he and Oughton were making final preparations in the same subbasement where James Wilkerson restored furniture, while Boudin and Wilkerson, both of whom were due to appear in court in Chicago a few days later over assault charges against them from the Days of Rage, were upstairs cleaning the house in preparation for Wilkerson's parents' return that evening.
 Other members were preparing their disguises for that night.

 Shortly before noon, Gold left to get some cotton balls Robbins needed, according to Wilkerson.
 She began ironing a sheet and heard Boudin beginning to shower upstairs.
 A few minutes later, she heard a dull roar from the basement and watched as the carpeted floor broke in several places beneath her, letting through a red glow as shards of broken wood and plaster erupted from it.
 After a second explosion, the floor collapsed and Wilkerson recalls nothing for a while afterwards.

 Anne Byrne Hoffman was returning from an errand via taxi.
 The driver overshot 18 West 11th, putting her two houses away from the explosion.
-She had just stepped out of the vehicle when the first explosion occurred; had the driver stopped at the right address she and he would have been exposed to the full force of the blast.
+She had just stepped out of the vehicle when the first explosion occurred; had the driver stopped at the right address they would have been exposed to the full force of the blast.
 She ran into her house and found the sitter and the family dog terrified; outside the fire had already begun.
 Gussow's wife and son were at the Fifth Avenue corner; she ran to the house herself after leaving her son with a friend.

 The lower floors of the townhouse had been destroyed, and much of the front facade blown out.
 Other buildings on the street had windows blown out, including the Hoffman home.
 Inside the remains of the townhouse, Wilkerson regained awareness, covered in dust and soot.
 She called for Robbins.